 The driving force behind Cobh Cottage Markets (formally known as Cobh Summer Swing), Peter is a small business owner who brings huge experience and vital expertise to the committee.

 Public Relations Officer:

 Ruairí de Barra

-A blow in from Mayo, Ruairí is a sailor with a writing problem who is always willing to be involved in volunteer projects which benefit his adopted town.
+A blow in from Mayo, Ruairí is a former sailor with a writing problem who is always willing to be involved in volunteer projects which benefit his adopted town.